bailfunds/bailfunds.github.io/index.markdown

 # List of Bail Funds for Protestors across the Country

 *This list is intended to be comprehensive.
+We worked with [National Bail Fund Network](https://www.communityjusticeexchange.org/national-bail-fund-network) to ensure the validity of these.
 If there is something missing, please contact [@abhiprofen on twitter](https://twitter.com/abhiprofen) or make a pull request on the [github repository](https://github.com/bailfunds/bailfunds.github.io).*

 ## National
+* [National Bail Fund Network](https://www.communityjusticeexchange.org/nbfn-directory) — *Avaliable to assist with coordination*
 * [Nationwide Bail Fund Split](https://secure.actblue.com/donate/bail_funds_george_floyd) — *If you have no particular place to donate, this link will split your donation among several Bail Funds*
-* [The Bail Project](https://secure.givelively.org/donate/the-bail-project) — *Decentralized organization rather than a national one for cities without individual bail funds*
+* [The Bail Project](https://secure.givelively.org/donate/the-bail-project) — *Centralized organization for individual cities without a Bail Fund, which may be providing protest support*

 ## Alabama
 * [Montgomery Bail Out Fund](https://www.mgmbailout.com/)